felix-zenk/tor-quick/README.md

       FORWARD_ADDR: 80:127.0.0.1:8000
 ```

-This will create a hidden service that forwards traffic on the listening port 80 to 127.0.0.1:8000.
+This will create an onion service that forwards traffic on the listening port 80 to 127.0.0.1:8000.
+Have a look at [docker-compose.yaml](docker-compose.yaml) for a more complete example.

+Additional environment variables can be set to configure the onion service further:

+- `CHECK_DESTINATION`: If set to `true`, the destination addresses will be checked for reachability before starting the onion service.
+  Helps to avoid misconfigurations.
+- `ENABLE_VANGUARDS`: If set to `true`, the [Vanguards](https://github.com/mikeperry-tor/vanguards) extension will be installed and enabled.
+- `TORRC_EXTRA`: Additional configuration to append to the `torrc` file.

-You can also combine `tor-quick` with a server, that should be accessible as a hidden service,
+You can also combine `tor-quick` with a server, that should be accessible as an onion service,
 in the compose stack:

 ```yaml